lekoala/kaly-di/readme.md

 ```

 You can provide a Container to the Injector build classes from interfaces or provided missing arguments.

-Make always provide a fresh object, even when building with a Container.
-Only its missing arguments are
+Note: make always returns a new instance, even when using a container.
+It uses the container only to resolve missing constructor arguments that weren't provided directly.
-cached from container.
-If you need cached instances, don't use the Injector, use the Container directly.
+If you need the container's potentially cached instance (if one exists for that ID), use `$container->get()` instead.

 ```php
 $injector = new Injector($container);